MiraldiLab/maxATAC/INSTALL.md

 2. Install required packages and make sure they are on your PATH: samtools, bedtools, bedGraphToBigWig, wget, git, pigz.

-3. Install maxatac with `pip install maxatac`
+3. Install quant-maxATAC with `pip install git+https://github.com/MiraldiLab/quant-maxATAC.git@quant`

 4. Test installation with `maxatac -h`